OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Microsoft.PowerShell.Management.md

 Tests and repairs the secure channel between the local computer and its domain.

 ### [Test-Connection](Test-Connection.md)
-Sends ICMP echo request packets ("pings") to one or more computers.
+Sends ICMP echo request packets, or pings, to one or more computers.

 ### [Test-Path](Test-Path.md)
 Determines whether all elements of a path exist.